Piano Concerto No. 4 (Rachmaninoff): More cuts

 Rachmaninoff became discouraged by the Fourth Concerto's lack of success, in both its original and its revised forms.
 After the initial performances, Rachmaninoff made cuts and other revisions, reducing the first movement from 367 to 346 bars and the finale from 567 to 476 bars; he also removed a few bars from the central Largo.
 Altogether, he shortened the piece from 1,016 to 902 bars.
 This was the state in which the concerto was published in 1928 by the composer's publishing firm TAIR in Paris.
-The British premiere of the work was given on December 2, 1928 by Leff Pouishnoff in a BBC broadcast from Manchester and played several times in the UK in 1929.
+The British premiere of the work was given on December 2, 1928 by Lev Pouishnoff in a BBC broadcast from Manchester and played several times in the UK in 1929.
 It was performed in mainland Europe the following year.
 These were no more successful than the initial performances.
 Rachmaninoff, more discouraged, withdrew the work until he had time to rework the piece more thoroughly.

 Pianists Vladimir Ashkenazy, Leslie Howard and Yevgeny Sudbin, and biographer Max Harrison have argued that, as with his Second Piano Sonata, Rachmaninoff got everything about the Fourth Concerto right the first time.
-They find it extremely disappointing that he yielded to adverse opinion, repeatedly making changes weakening what had initially been a powerfully original work.
+They find it extremely disappointing that he yielded to adverse opinion, repeatedly making changes that weakened what had initially been a powerfully original work.
 While these revisions might imply an undue willingness to compromise, the motivation for making those changes may have been incomprehension.
-Rachmaninoff himself may simply have not fathomed the true nature of this composition, especially when it was first performed.
+Rachmaninoff himself may simply not have fathomed the true nature of this composition, especially when it was first performed.
 The musicologist Geoffrey Norris, in contrast, argued that Rachmaninoff did not go far enough in his revisions.
-He claimed that had Rachmaninoff tackled the basic structural deficiencies of the work, it might have been received more sympathetically than it actually was.
+He claimed that, had Rachmaninoff tackled the basic structural deficiencies of the work, it might have been received more sympathetically than it actually was.